31414 at Barrow Hill… (17/02/2017)

 New roof arches are being fabricated and the roof sections are disconnected ready for removal, all traction motors are de-brushed ready for brand new brushes.
 Flashover damage to no 3 traction motor will be addressed soon and welding required to top brush box…should clean up ok.

-It is hoped all the work will be completed in time for 31414 to attend the NVR October class 31 event then move to Butterley for further minor bodywork reps and a repaint.
+It was hoped all the work would be completed in time for 31414 to attend the NVR October class 31 event however welding work is progressing at a slower than expected rate !
+Agreement has been reached to keep 31414 at BH until April 2018 then move to NVR for the Apr diesel gala.

 To keep the fleet…and indeed the new shed in order, requires money !
 We can only carry out this work with shares / donations so if anyone can help out financially by donating / creating a standing order account and/or becoming a shareholder, we would be very grateful !
 Many thanks !